ElementsProject/lightning/doc/lightning-listnodes.7.md

-lightning-listnodes -- Command to get the list of nodes in the own node network.
+lightning-listnodes -- Command to get the list of nodes in the known network.
 ============================================================

 SYNOPSIS